vijayhanand003/RAPTOR/README.md

 # PROJECT RAPTOR

 ## Overview
-PROJECT RAPTOR is a simulation of a stock exchange platform implemented using fundamental networking protocols such as **TCP**, **IP**, and **UDP**.
+PROJECT RAPTOR is a simulation of a stock exchange platform implemented using fundamental networking protocols such as **TCP**, **IP**.
 This project provides a practical understanding of networking basics while simulating real-world stock market operations.

 ## Key Features
 - 🗄️ **Database**: Utilizes **Firebase** for storing: